Instrumentation

 Sample Preparation

-We have developed protocols to render challenging samples amenable to CvEM imaging.
-Most recently, we have adapted high-pressure freezing (HPF) and quick freeze substitution (QFS) protocols to trap architectural intermediates in the rapidly developing C. elegans embryo (Rahman MM et al 2020, Chang YI et al 2021).
-We have recently acquired instrumentation to allow quick and consistent processing of larger tissue samples.
+We have developed protocols to render challenging samples amenable to vEM imaging.
+Recently we created hybrid high-pressure freezing (HPF) and quick freeze substitution (QFS) protocols to massively increase metallization of samples, resulting in better SNR in vEM images (Belanger S et al, 2022) ; we also created cryoCLEM protocols to trap architectural intermediates in the rapidly developing C. elegans embryo (Chang IY et al 2021).
+We have acquired instrumentation and are developing protocols to allow quick and consistent processing of larger tissue samples.

 Efficient vEM